 Where To Dress Up And Not Feel Stupid

 LA is an extremely casual town.
-You can wear sneakers, a baseball hat, and a wrinkled t-shirt you got for free at a Lakers game two years ago inside almost any restaurant in the city.
+You can wear sneakers, a baseball hat, and a wrinkled t-shirt you got for free at a Lakers game to almost any restaurant in the city.
 Don’t get us wrong, we like that about LA.
-But sometimes, it’s fun to get really dressed up and feel fancy as f*ck.
+But sometimes, it’s fun to get really dressed up and feel fancy as hell.
 To do so, you’ll want to go somewhere you can walk in without being looked at like a martian (or worse, a New Yorker) for wearing a fitted suit jacket or platform heels.
-Here are 14 great LA restaurants where getting dressed up is part of the experience.
+Here are some great LA restaurants where getting dressed up is part of the experience.

-Driving up PCH to Malibu, you’ll spot a few things: surfers trying to parallel park, oceanfront mansions that are someone else’s beach bungalow, and giant mothball-filled steakhouses that look exactly the same.
-Skip them all and go to Lucky’s instead.
-This fancy spot inside the country mart comes to us from Southern California’s other A-Lister commune, Montecito, and though you probably won’t spot Oprah and Meghan Markle here, the well-heeled crowd is definitely there to impress.
-You’ll see locals sipping martinis and intentionally placing their hands so everyone can see their jewelry and modern-day socialites making grand entrances in hopes of climbing the ranks.
-That said, Lucky’s is more than just a people-watching sideshow - the food is good too.
-We recommend doing your best not to fill up on their excellent table rolls and then going for whatever big piece of meat catches your eye.
+Driving up PCH to Malibu, you’ll spot a lot of mothball-filled steakhouses that look exactly the same.
+Skip them all and go to Lucky’s.
+This fancy spot inside the Country Mart comes to us from SoCal’s other A-Lister commune, Montecito, and though you probably won’t spot Oprah and Meghan Markle here, the well-heeled crowd is still there to impress.
+You’ll see locals sipping martinis and intentionally placing their hands so everyone can see their jewelry and modern-day socialites making grand entrances.
+Lucky’s is more than just a people-watching sideshow though—the mostly meat-and-potatoes menu is good, too.

 Lawry’s is one of those places where you’ll see a booth filled with a family wearing t-shirts and cargo shorts, and turn a corner to find a room full of three-piece tuxedos and evening gowns.
 Dress the part of the latter.
 With spinning salads and shining golden carts of prime rib on wheels, this Beverly Hills original is one of the most entertaining meals in town.
 The more all-in you go on the unabashed cheesiness, the more you’ll get out of it.

-Spago is Wolfgang Puck’s flagship restaurant and one of the most recognizable names in LA dining.
-It’s also a great place to watch really famous people get incredible drunk because, for whatever reason, they feel safe here.
+Spago, Wolfgang Puck’s flagship restaurant, is one of the most recognizable names in LA dining.
+It’s also a great place to watch really famous people get incredibly drunk because, for whatever reason, they feel safe here.
 Don’t come here if you’re trying to be home by 8:30pm.
 This is where you put on that risqué button-down you bought last year in Berlin, eat some off-menu salmon pizza, and join Mary Steenburgen on her quest to champagne glory.

 This prix-fixe seafood restaurant on Melrose might just be the fanciest of them all.
-Don’t be surprised if the final bill here comes out above $300 per person - what you get for that price is an experience you can’t get anywhere else in town - eight courses of ridiculously fresh, inventive seafood dishes, a visit from a magical roaming cheese cart, and a waitstaff that makes you feel like you’re a big deal from the second you walk through the door.
+Don’t be surprised if the final bill here comes out above $300 per person—a price that screams "put on those beautiful shoes that make your feet hurt."
+But with that, you get eight or so courses of ridiculously fresh, inventive seafood dishes, a visit from a magical roaming cheese cart, and a waitstaff that makes you feel like you’re a big deal from the second you walk through the door.

 Being someone who lives a well-balanced lifestyle is a good thing, but only if you toss in a night of complete excess every now and then.
 Go to Chi Spacca—the meat-centric restaurant at Melrose and Highland where excess isn’t just encouraged, it’s mandatory.
+The same can be said for showing up in a suit jacket and expensive jeans, which seems to be the standard look here.
 Concentrate on the charcuterie, the focaccia, and the beef and bone marrow pie.
 Your week of clean eating can start the next day.

 Nothing about Melisse is cool.
 This decades-old, tasting menu-only French restaurant in Santa Monica doesn’t have shared plates, a converted warehouse space, or HBO actors flirting at the bar.
-What it does have, though, is incredible food, sommeliers in suits, and an atmosphere that lets everybody be as fancy as they damn well please.
-That said, Melisse is hardly some stuffy time capsule.
-People speak at normal volumes, the waiters have clearly practiced plate choreography, and everybody gets excited when the champagne cart gets wheels out.
+What it does have, though, is incredible food, sommeliers in suits, and an atmosphere that lets everybody be as fancy as they damn well, please.
+That said, Melisse isn't some stuffy time capsule.
+People speak at normal volumes, the waiters have clearly practiced plate choreography, and everybody gets excited when the champagne cart gets wheeled out.

-The Royce is a very fancy steakhouse in Pasadena where you go to impress extremely important people in a room that feels like the top deck restaurant of the Titanic.
-This is the kind of place where old money goes to feel young again, so you might as well put on your Sunday best and go play the part with them for a few hours.
-As one might expect, steaks should definitely be the focus here, but it would be a mistake not to have at least one order of crab cakes on the table.
+The Royce is a very fancy steakhouse in Pasadena where you go to impress extremely important people in a room that feels like the top-deck restaurant of the Titanic.
+This is the kind of place where old money goes to feel young again, so you might as well put on your Sunday best and go play the part for a few hours.
+As one might expect, steaks should be the focus here, but it would be a mistake not to have at least one order of crab cakes for the table.